mwakaba2/jupyterlab-notifications/README.md

     // Settings for the Notifications extension
     // ****************************************

+    // Cell Number Type
+    // Type of cell number to display when the report_cell_number is true.
+Select from 'cell_index' or ‘cell_execution_count'.
+    "cell_number_type": "cell_index",

     // Enabled Status
     // Enable the extension or not.
     "enabled": true,

+    // Trigger only for the last notebook cell execution.
+    // Trigger a notification only for the last executed notebook cell "last_cell_only": false,

     // Minimum Notebook Cell Execution Time
     // The minimum execution time to send out notification for a particular notebook cell (in seconds).